aswinzz/Machine-Learning-Algorithms/README.md

 - Create a folder for the algorithm ,for example for Multiple Linear Regression Code create a folder named Regression (if not present)
 - Add the code into the respective folder.
 - Add the dataset which is being used.
-- Add proper comments in the beginning about the steps to run your code .
+- Add a md file with the same name which contains the steps to run your code .